top of page

 White is existing buildings, and tan shows what could be catalyzed by the reinvention from Stroads to Streets.

 Across America there are many historic Main Streets that operate as Stroads with 4-5 lane cross sections.
-They stay this way because there is too much traffic for a Road Diet.
-In some cases, traffic keeps growing to where DOTs will eliminate on-street parking to make 6-7-lane cross sections.
+They stay this way because there is too much traffic for a 3-Lane Road Diet.
+In some cases, traffic keeps growing to where DOTs will eliminate on-street parking to make even larger cross sections.

 bottom of page